felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/dunning-kruger-effect.png" position="center" caption="The path to mastery of any type involves traversing the Dunning-Kruger graph from left to right." >}}

-After only a few chapters, I began to feel dizzy.
-This book wasn't like the Phoenix Project.
+I thought reading the *Phoenix Project* was the breakthrough to end all breakthrough.
+Little did I know, it was only the beginning of my journey, and I was in for quite the slump.
+After only a few chapters, I began to feel dizzy. *The DevOps Handbook* wasn't like the Phoenix Project.
 It was a _real_ book, one that required actual effort to read through.
 It laid the truth bare: I had no idea what I had gotten myself into.
 I quickly fell into the Valley of